 perpetrator details: Nemangkawi task force

-Issues: freedom of opinion and expression, human rights defenders, arbitrary detention, torture
+Issues: freedom of expression, human rights defenders, arbitrary detention, torture

 Further HRM News: